G-symmetric spectra, semistability and the multiplicative norm: Stable model structures

 We now check the axioms in \cite{Bou01}.
 (A1) requires that every $G^{\U}$-level equivalence is a $G^{\U}$-stable equivalence, which is clear.
 For every $G$-symmetric spectrum $X$ the maps $q^{\U}_{QX}$ and $Q^{\U}q^{\U}_X$ from $Q^{\U}X$ to $Q^{\U}Q^{\U}X$ are $G^{\U}$-stable equivalences between $G^{\U}\Omega$-spectra and hence $G^{\U}$-level equivalences, so (A2) is satisfied.
-In (A3) we are given a pullback square where $X$ and $Y$ are level-fibrant (positive) $G^{\U}\Omega$-spectra, f is a $G^{\U}$-level fibration and $h$ a $G^{\U}$-stable equivalence.
-We have to show that then $k$ is a $G^{\U}$-stable equivalence, too.
-This is a direct application of the dual version of Proposition \ref{prop:pushout} (and does not need the hypothesis that $X$ and $Y$ are (positive) $G^{\U}\Omega$-spectra). \end{proof} Using the characterization given in \cite[Theorem 9.3]{Bou01}, a map $f:X\to Y$ is a $G^{\U}$-flat (resp. $G^{\U}$-projective) stable fibration if and only if it is a $G^{\U}$-flat (resp. $G^{\U}$-projective) level fibration and the square is homotopy cartesian in the respective level model structure.
-This shows that generating acyclic cofibrations in all of these model structures can be obtained by adding the maps $i\square G\ltimes_H \overline{\lambda}_{M,N}$ for all $H$-subsets $M$ and $N$ of $\U$ (with $M\neq \emptyset$ in the positive case) to the respective set of generating acyclic cofibrations for the level model structure (while nothing needs to be added to the generating cofibrations).
+In (A3) we have to show that the pullback of a $G^{\U}$-stable equivalence along a $G^{\U}$-level fibration between level-fibrant (positive) $G^{\U}\Omega$-spectra is again a $G^{\U}$-stable equivalence.
+This is a direct application of the dual version of item $4$ in Proposition \ref{prop:gwedge} (and does not need the $G^{\U}\Omega$ spectrum hypothesis).

+\end{proof} Using the characterization given in \cite[Thm.
+9.3]{Bou01}, we see that generating acyclic cofibrations can be obtained by adding the maps $i\square (G\ltimes_H \overline{\lambda}_{M,N})$ for all $H$-subsets $M$ and $N$ of $\U$ (with $M\neq \emptyset$ in the positive case) to the respective set of generating acyclic cofibrations for the level model structure (while nothing needs to be added to the generating cofibrations).
 Moreover, a $G$-symmetric spectrum is fibrant in either of the (positive) stable model structures if and only if it is a level-fibrant (positive) $G^{\U}\Omega$-spectrum.

-We want to note the following convenient properties of cofibrations of $G$-symmetric spectra of simplicial sets: \begin{Remark} Let $f:X\to Y$ be a map of $G$-symmetric spectra of simplicial sets.
-Then the following hold: \begin{enumerate}[(i)] \item $f$ is a (positive) $G$-flat cofibration if and only if it is a non-equivariant (positive) flat cofibration. \item If $\U$ is a complete $G$-set universe (i.e., if every finite $G$-set can be embedded into it), then $f$ is a $G^{\U}$-projective cofibration if and only if it is a non-equivariant projective cofibration. \end{enumerate} \end{Remark}

-\begin{Prop} The (positive and non-positive) flat and projective $G^{\U}$-stable model structures on $G$-symmetric spectra are monoidal with respect to the smash product. \end{Prop} \begin{proof} Since the stable model structure shares the cofibrations with the respective level model structure and every $G^{\U}$-stably acyclic projective cofibration is also a $G^{\U}$-stably acyclic flat cofibration, we only have to show that the pushout product $f\square g$ of a $G^{\U}$-stably acyclic flat cofibration $f:A\to B$ with a flat cofibration $C\to D$ is again a $G^{\U}$-stable equivalence.
-The proof is the same as for Lemma \ref{lem:gpushoutproduct}, this time making use of the fact that the $\Hom$-spectrum from a flat $G$-symmetric spectrum into a $G^{\U}$-flat level fibrant $G^{\U}\Omega$-spectrum is again a flat level fibrant $G^{\U}\Omega$-spectrum (which is Corollary \ref{cor:homomega}).